 Complete this section for all patients with an MI less than 24 hours prior to the PCI.

 NOTE: ONLY patients with Pre-Intervention Risk Factors #4-#6 should have information reported in this section.
-The following cardiac enzymes, EKG changes, and ischemic information should only be reported if they occurred within 24 hours prior to PCI.
+The following information should only be reported if they occurred within 24 hours prior to PCI.